LlfeSteal/PlaytimeTracker/README.md

 A simple tool to track your playtime in games.

 ## Features
-- Track playtime for multiple games
+- Track playtime by game session
 - View total player playtime
 - Filter playtime by date period